nmdp-bioinformatics/seq-ann/README.rst

 Parameters
 ----------

-Below are the list of parameters and the default values used when initalizing a ``BioSeqAnn`` class.
+Below are the list of parameters and the default values used when initalizing a ``BioSeqAnn`` object.

 .. table::
     :widths: 10 10 10 50